Blog

 Masters Chefs’ Institute Recognizes Jones with Seal of Excellence

-Jones Dairy Farm recently announced that two foodservice products, Jones Dry Aged Cherrywood Smoked Bacon and Uncured No Sugar Ham, surpassed the rigorous testing process to qualify for the prestigious Master Chefs’ Institute (MCI) Seal of Excellence, proving they meet the highest standards of quality and taste.
-What Is the Master Chefs’ Institute?
-The Master […]
+Jones Dairy Farm is proud to announce several foodservice products, including Jones Dry Aged Cherrywood Smoked Bacon and Uncured No Sugar Ham, surpassed the rigorous testing process to qualify for the prestigious Master Chefs’ Institute (MCI) Seal of Excellence, proving they meet the highest standards of quality and taste.
+What Is the Master Chefs’ Institute? […]